-The educational policy helps determine a mechanism to measure performance in the educational system and determine the frameworks and principles, and values in the light of the educational process.
+The educational policy helps determine a mechanism to measure performance in the educational system and determine the frameworks and principles and values in the light of the educational process.
 It also helps in directing and taking decisions to achieve the goals set and identifying the administrative bodies responsible for implementing these policies.
 Further, it helps solve many educational problems and change the existing educational conditions that are not desirable.
 If there is no successful education policy, this will result in the loss of enormous human resources and efforts to build educational institutions that will require high costs without achieving the desired goal (Mohammed, 2015) because it tingles on the educational system in any country.
-It also reflects its society's aspirations and devotes its cultural, economic, social, and political choices.
-It tries to find the appropriate way to nurture generations as it ensures building the nation's most important capital (Al-Eid, 2019).
-The United Nations 2016 report about Libya mentioned: "There is no indication that there is discrimination in education between the two genders, the opportunities and free education are available to all, there is also no indication that there is discrimination based on religion, sectarian, regional, or social status in granting educational opportunities".
-However, there is often criticism in local and international studies on the quality of education in Libya.
-Indicators show the low quality of education.
-According to this index, Libya was ranked 80th out of 133 countries in 2009 and ranked 135th among 144 countries in 2012.
+It also reflects its society's aspirations and devotes its people's cultural, economic, social, and political choices.
+It tries to find the appropriate way to nurture generations as it ensures building the nation's most important capital (Al-Eid,

+The United Nations 2016 report on Libya mentioned that there is no indication of the existence of discrimination in education between the genders.
+The opportunities and free education are available to all.
+Further, there is no indication that there is discrimination based on religion, sectarian, regional, or social status in granting educational opportunities).
+However, there is often criticism in local and international studies with regards to education quality n Libya.
+Indicators show the quality of education index in Libya was ranked 80th out of 133 countries in 2009, ranked 135th among 144 countries in 2012.
 The quality index of scientific research institutions ranked it as low as 91st and 125th during 2016.
-Therefore, these low indicators show an urgent need to reconsider and develop a comprehensive policy plan for education and must be strictly monitored and continually reviewed to reach the desired goals and keep up with development requirements.
+Therefore, these common indicators show an urgent need to reconsider and develop a comprehensive policy plan for education and must be strictly monitored and continually reviewed to reach the desired goals and keep up with development requirements.
 The Sustainable Development Goals 2017 stressed that the lack of qualified teachers and trainers creates a threat to quality education for all.
-General Training Index refers to Libya's low rank during these years, where it ranked 99th in 2009 and fell even further to 143rd in 2017.
-This shows an overall indicator of the poor level and quality of training in the Libyan education sector.
+General Training Index refers to Libya's low rank during these years, where it ranked 99th in 2009 and fell even further to 143rd in 2017; this shows an overall indicator of the poor level and quality of training in the Libyan education sector.

 There are efforts made by the Ministries of Education, Labour and Rehabilitation of Libya (Al-Halaq, 2018) in building new schools with technology and training of teachers.
 However, previous literature in the manufacture and analysis of educational policies proved that educational policy is not achieved for its objectives.
 Besides, there is a lack of an integrated education policy to reform education and develop training during previous periods because of the absence of a comprehensive view and the absence of standards and the future vision of educational policy standards.
 Vocational training diversification suffers from limited capacity and operational capacity.
 And the disruption of its structure due to the concentration of training mainly in higher-profit activities, which are not necessarily those most closely linked to development needs.
-The labour market suffers from the absence of legalisation of levels of craft and industrial labour in general and defining their specifications and standards.
+The labour market suffers from the absence of legalization of levels of craft and industrial labour in general and defining their specifications and standards.